Clean, Old-Fashioned Hate: Baseball

 April 16, 1898, the first baseball game between Georgia and Georgia Tech, then known as the Georgia School of Technology was played with Georgia winning 18 to 4.
 The game was played at the newly created ballfields in Piedmont Park located in the center of the horse race track, almost exactly where they still are today.
 Piedmont Park served the Atlanta Crackers, the city's original professional baseball team, before they moved to a stadium on Ponce de Leon Avenue in 1904.

 The two baseball teams have met 350 times since 1898.
 Georgia Tech has 149 wins, Georgia has 199 wins, and there are 2 ties in the series.
 Three baseball games are played between the two institutions every year.
 Two of the three games are played at the respective colleges' baseball stadiums while the finale is played at Truist Park, home of the Atlanta Braves.
 The 2004 Georgia Tech vs. Georgia Game at Turner Field had the second most spectators in college baseball history with 28,836 fans in attendance.

 Between the two schools, Georgia holds the only National Title by besting Oklahoma State in the 1990 College World Series.
-Both Georgia and Georgia Tech have played in College World Series finals with Georgia competing in two (1990 and 2008) and Georgia Tech competing in three (1994, 2002, and 2006).
+Both Georgia and Georgia Tech have played in College World Series finals with Georgia competing in two (1990 and 2008) and Georgia Tech competing in one (1994).

 Since the reformatting of the NCAA baseball tournament in 1999, Tech and UGA have hosted eight super regionals – the fourthmost super regionals hosted by a state behind California, Texas, and Florida.
 The two teams have met six times in the NCAA tournament with Georgia holding a 4–2 edge over Tech.
 Georgia has eliminated Tech three times in tournament play in 1987, 2001, and 2008.
 Tech avenged the 2001 elimination by eliminating UGA in 2002.
 Tech and UGA's latest meeting in the 2008 NCAA tournament saw UGA sweep Tech in a two game series, which eliminated Tech from the tournament.

 In 2010, Georgia Tech swept the season series against UGA, winning games in Atlanta, at Turner Field, and a 25–6 win in Athens.

-Georgia has won the season series the last two seasons taking 2 out of 3 in 2016 and sweeping the Yellow Jackets in 2017.

 2017 was the first season the annual neutral site game was played at SunTrust Park (Truist Park's former name), the home of the Atlanta Braves.
 Both teams traded the lead throughout the game in front of a crowd of 23,737.
 Georgia completed the season sweep with an 8–7 victory.

+From 2018 to 2024, the annual 3 game series between the two teams were played in a different location each game.
+One in Athens, one in Atlanta, and the finale in Gwinnett at Coolray Park.
+In 2024, the two teams played one extra game in the Athens Regional.
+The Bulldogs won 8-6 in 10 innings to win the regional.

+In 2025, the series returned to Truist Park for one game on April 15.
+The Bulldogs won 5-2.